rwbl/hmitiles-for-domoticz/README.md

 ├── hmitiles.css            # Framework shared styles
 ├── hmitiles.js             # Core polling and hook loop engine
 ├── SingleTilePage.html     # Domoticz tab navigation wrapper file
-├── singletilepage/         # Dedicated application folder assets └──── index.html          	# Main HTML structure and page hook scripts
+└── singletilepage/         # Dedicated application folder assets
+	└── index.html          # Main HTML structure and page hook scripts
 ```
 ---

-## Notes
+## Project Status

-This is an experimental hobby project and may evolve over time. **It is not a finished product.**
+This is an experimental hobby framework shared as-is for home automation developers and will continue to evolve over time.

-Feedback, ideas, and suggestions are welcome.
+**It is not a commercial, ready-made consumer product.**

+Feedback, optimization forks, code suggestions, or interface feature requests are highly welcome!

 ---